 Aim for about 10 repetitions to start, and then build up this number over time, if possible.

-The reason for this is that, unlike some other forms of injury, sciatica pain may improve with training rather than rest.
-Additionally, continuing the exercises after the pain goes away may help prevent it from returning.
+Unlike some other forms of injury, sciatica pain may improve with training rather than rest.
+Additionally, continuing to exercise after the pain improves may help prevent it from returning.

 Factors contributing to the easing of sciatica symptoms may include the following:

 Exercises engage and strengthen muscles in the affected area, and stronger muscles may take some weight off the surrounding tissues.

 Exercise improves blood flow to the muscles and nerves in the area.
 Improved blood flow helps move fresh blood and nutrients to the area while promoting the transportation of toxins and inflammation away from the area.